Spring break travel alert issued for people looking to vacation in Mexico

 You hear the same travel advisory around this time, or one similar, every year, but this year, state leaders want you to practice extreme caution as well as use common sense.

-San Diegan Carol Lovejoy spoke to NBC 7 while she was at the Cross Border Express in Otay Mesa on Monday.
+Carol Lovejoy of San Diego spoke to NBC 7 while she was at the Cross Border Express, a pedestrian bridge that connects Mexico and the U.S., on Monday.
 She said she was picking up family members, coming back from Cancun and just found out about the Mexico Travel Advisory.

 “I think the last thing you want to do is have to have your guard up while on vacation,” Lovejoy said.